Authority

 Woe to the shepherds who destroy and scatter the sheep of my pasture…I will gather the remnant of my flock from all the lands where I have banished them…I will raise up shepherds over them who will shepherd them.1

-There is no authority except from God and those that exist are established by God.2
+There is no authority except from God and those that exist are established by God.4

 Authority is always derived.
 It is given by a higher authority in conjunction with an assignment / responsibility.
 In other words, authority is always a stewardship.
 Every thing, every person, every right, every power always only belongs to the king.
-The cattle on a thousand hills are mine.
-The king may choose to accomplish his purposes by delegating, but that grant of authority is a stewardship.
-One consequence: your authority as a parent does not derive from having birthed your child – I brought you into this world, and I can take you back out.
+The earth is the Lord’s and everything in it5.
+The king may choose to accomplish his purposes by delegating, but that grant of authority is a stewardship – the one receiving authority is obligated to use it on behalf of and for the purposes of the king.
+A steward is always subject to audit6 – to be granted authority is also to be made subject to stricter judgement7.

-So that you may learn not to exceed what is written.3
+So that you may learn not to exceed what is written.9

 Honor your father and mother